 The Gritty Details: Everything Else You Need To Know

 The sign-up bonus is available as long as you haven’t gotten it in the last 24 months and aren’t a current cardholder.
 Points take 6-8 weeks to post to your account, so be sure to plan accordingly.

-When using the Chase Marriott Rewards® Premier Credit Card to earn points with airlines, restaurants, and car rental agencies, you must book directly through these agencies to ensure the charge is categorized correctly.
+When using the Marriott rewards card to earn points with airlines, restaurants, and car rental agencies, you must book directly through these agencies to ensure the charge is categorized correctly.